pypa/cibuildwheel/docs/options.md

 ## Build customization

 ### `CIBW_BUILD_FRONTEND` {: #build-frontend}
-> Set the tool to use to build, either "pip" (default for now) or "build"
+> Set the tool to use to build, either "pip" (default for now), "build", or "build[uv]"

 Options: